Skip to main content

 Yet even in days of yore, you still saw classical texts questioning these basic assumptions about something like The American Dream, including things like the treatment of Native Americans.
 Westerns like Broken Arrow, Fort Apache, or even something like The Searchers, whose central plotline involves an Indian tribe literally kidnapping a young white girl, embedded this situation in a world that acknowledges the mutual hostility of white settlers.
 When Ethan and Martin finally meet the Indian chief responsible for kidnapping Debbie, we see that he is more or less a mirror for Ethan and his own revenge quest, explaining, “Two sons killed by white men.
 For each son, I take many scalps.”
 We don’t see the Native Americans in that film commit any act more violent than what white settlers do to them.
 That’s not to say that these films were ready to fully trace out the full implications of things like systemic racism, but there was curiosity for it even back then, which makes the whole premise of “revisionist Westerns” a lot less impressive.

-There is, by comparison, much more legitimacy to the idea of a “revisionist musical,” like those we started seeing in the 70s and 80s.
+There is, by comparison, much more meat to the idea of a “revisionist musical,” like those we started seeing in the 70s and 80s.
 Movies like Pennies from Heaven or Cabaret were much more actively pushing back against the themes of golden age musicals in their narrative and their aesthetic, and the points which they were subverting were rooted in the actual behavior of the genre.
 Even the “sad musicals” of the ‘40s and ‘50s wouldn’t touch topics like capital punishment, prostitution, or any of the other new toys that started showing up in these post-classical installments.
 Revisionist westerns, meanwhile, liked to give themselves credit for being the first to introduce the idea that violence is bad, which is a really shallow reading of the early western films.

 The closest I think we came to that more violent style of cowboy whose ends always justified the means were probably in Sergio Leone’s “Dollars” trilogy starring Clint Eastwood.
 But their enthusiasm for violence was more a symptom of a film landscape that was just starting to embrace the dwindling influence of the Hays Code, where you were finally allowed to show copious violence onscreen.
 In this way, they stand more as emblems of a post-classical vision of westerns than of true classical film.
 And that fascination with violence was actually questioned at the time these movies premiered, in the mid 1960s.
 Bosley Crowther wrote in his review of For a Few Dollars More for The New York Times,